DenisRendon/reading-notes/class-02.md

 5. JS distinguishes between numbers, strings, and Bools
 6. Expressions evaluate into a single value.
 7. Expressions rely on operators to caluate a value.

+ - ## Things I want to know more about
+1. Loops have been dificult for me to get down.
+I want to learn more about about them and if/else statements.
+Understanding these can totally revamp and add so much more to a page.